 - Employees and Committee of Management members of Writers Victoria are not eligible to enter.

-Please take note of the application requirements carefully as Writers Victoria is unable to accept entries or notify entrants that do not follow all the terms and conditions correctly:
+Please take note of the application requirements carefully, as Writers Victoria is unable to accept entries or notify entrants who do not follow all the terms and conditions correctly: